 - Career Spark.
 This online program helps spouses network with each other, learn job search best practices, and track job search progress.

-- Marine For Life.
-Marine For Life offers a networking forum through the Marine For Life Network group page on LinkedIn.
+- Marine for Life Network.
+Marine for Life Network offers a networking forum through the National Marine for Life Network group page on LinkedIn.
 Spouses are welcome to join the group and ask for professional guidance from Marines, employers, recruiters, and other spouses.
-In addition to the national group, Marine For Life offers regional groups where you can network with people in your area.
+In addition to the national group, the Marine for Life Network offers regional groups where you can network with people in your area.

 Still looking for more in-depth assistance with networking?
 Contact your installation’s Family Member Employment Assistance and Transition Readiness staff or ask the Marine For Life Network on LinkedIn.